alewi/sparkn-oh-my-zsh-theme/README.md

 ## Installation

-To install Sparkn Theme, place the file spark.zsh-theme in the custom folder of Oh my ZSH!
+To install Sparkn Theme, place the file sparkn.zsh-theme in the custom folder of Oh my ZSH!
 `~/.oh-my-zsh/custom/spark.zsh-theme`

 To use Sparkn Theme, set it in your `.zshrc`.